crake7/Network-Pen-Test-Tools/README.md

 ## Useful Info

 Some programs may need you to be mindful of additional information.
-I have included some notes in this section
+I have included some notes in this section:

+`netcat.py`: